Your Questions Answered

 Where are you located?
 Can I visit you?

 We are located in Taitung City along Taiwan's east coast, just a few minutes from the breathtaking pacific ocean.
 Our tea room is open seven days a week, all day long.
-However, please contact us before visiting.
-We also offer extended tea experiences, tea meditations, events and workshops, and have a simple guest room available for a deeper dive or retreat.
-This is our location.
+You can book a tea meditation session, retreat or workshop here.

 Do you offer international shipping?

 Yes, we offer worldwide shipping for a flat fee of 10 EUR.
 An order value of 75 EUR and above lets you even enjoy free shipping.
 All our teas are carefully packed and shipped from us here in Taiwan.
 This includes a thoroughly filed customs declaration for a quick and smooth delivery, no matter where in the world you want to enjoy our tea.
-All shipments are made by plane and should not take longer than 7 - 10 days to arrive.
+Your shipment is delivered via airmail and should not take longer than 7 - 10 days to arrive.

 Why is your tea more expensive than conventional tea?